Current Session: September 2023

 Requirements:

-After successful completion of Beyond Beginner 1, dogs may move on to Beginner 2.
+After successful completion of Beginner 1, dogs move to Beyond Beginner 1 for more practice before going on to Beginner 2.

-Beyond Beginner 1 is a stepping stone class for dogs who recently graduated from Beginner 1 or Puppy Beginner and need more experience before entering Beginner 2.
+Beyond Beginner 1 is a stepping stone class for dogs who recently graduated from Beginner 1 or Puppy Beginner before entering Beginner 2.
 The exercises begun in Beginner 1 will be solidified and made more challenging through distractions, new variations, and fun games.
 We will also add some skills like stand and heeling that have practical application and prepare you for more advanced training.

 Beyond Beginner 1 is geared to help you and your dogs improve your skills and confidence in the following areas: